grauw/glass/README.md

         REPT 3
         add hl,bc
         ENDR
-        ENDM
+        ENDR

     All symbols defined in a repeat block are local.
 If a repeat is labeled, the inner repeat scopes can be accessed by index, e.g.: `mylist.0`.

-  * Indefinite repetition: `irp`, `endm`
+  * Indefinite repetition: `irp`, `endr`

     Repeats a section of code for each of the arguments specified.
-The end of the section is marked with the `endm` directive.
+The end of the section is marked with the `endr` directive.
 The first argument is mandatory and specifies the parameter the current repetition’s value is passed to.
 The remaining arguments are passed one by one as the section is repeated.

         IRP ?value, 1, 2, 4, 8, 16, 32, 64, 128
         or ?value
-        ENDM
+        ENDR

     All symbols defined in a indefinite repeat block are local.
 If a repeat is labeled, the inner repeat scopes can be accessed by index, e.g.: `mylist.0`.